numpy/numpy/doc/source/reference/security.rst

 * NumPy structured dtypes allow for a large amount of complexity.
 Fortunately, most code fails gracefully when a structured dtype is provided unexpectedly.
-  However, code should either not allow untrusted users to provide these (e.g. via ``.npy`` files) or carefully check the fields including for nested structured/subarray dtypes.
+  However, code should either disallow untrusted users to provide these (e.g. via ``.npy`` files) or carefully check the fields included for nested structured/subarray dtypes.

-* Passing should generally be considered unsafe (except for data being read).
+* Passing on user input should generally be considered unsafe (except for the data being read).
   An example would be ``np.dtype(user_string)`` or ``dtype=user_string``.

 * The speed of operations can depend on values and memory order can lead to